marsi107/amazon-clone/README.md

 ### Dependecies

+- node.js should be installed
 - npm should be installed
-- node.js should be installed
 - tailwindcss should be installed
 - swiper should be installed
+- axios should be installed
+- heroicons should be installed
+- redux should be installed

+Also make sure that everything from the set up section is installed

 ### Set Up